-- base salary; - performance-based incentive compensation awards; - equity-based stock appreciation rights; and - retirement, medical and related benefits.

-We believe in recognizing the performance of our executive officers primarily through fair and reasonable cash compensation made up of a fixed based salary and incentive compensation.
-The fixed based salary generally comprises less than half of the total potential cash compensation with the balance coming from our performance-based incentive compensation plan.
+- base salary; - · performance-based incentive compensation awards; - equity-based stock appreciation rights; and - retirement, medical and related benefits less than half of the total potential cash compensation with the balance coming from our performance-based incentive compensation plan.
 In setting potential awards under that plan our Compensation Committee sets what it believes are reasonable target levels, but reserves to itself broad discretion to reduce or eliminate incentive compensation or to pay incentive compensation subject to pre-established maximums.
-In selecting these elements of executive compensation, we have considered our historical compensation programs of various companies engaged in businesses similar to ours and our principal subsidiaries (although we do not benchmark our compensation to any particular group of companies), as well as applicable tax and accounting impacts of executive compensation.
+In selecting these elements of executive compensation, we have considered our historical compensation policies as they have evolved over the years, national surveys of executive compensation at comparable sized companies and the executive compensation programs of various companies engaged in businesses similar to ours and our principal subsidiaries' (although we do not benchmark our compensation to any particular group of companies), as well as applicable tax and accounting impacts of executive compensation.
+In addition, we have considered the advisory vote of our shareholders at the 2012 Annual Meeting approving our executive compensation program and have not implemented any material changes to our program.